shibumi/b3-r7-r4nd7/README.md

 # b3-r7-r4nd7

-This is my solution for the coding challenge of https://get-in-it.de and Bertrand.
+This is my solution for the coding challenge of https://get-in-it.de and Bertrandt.
 The challenge is located here: https://www.get-in-it.de/coding-challenge

 ![thumbnail of my generated graphic](challenge.png)